Meet Tina aka Lilly

-My passion is to create emotions for and within the people around me with the help of my face paints and brushes.
+My passion is to create emotions for and within the people around me with the help of my paints and brushes.

 I am passionate about sharing the art of transformation that everyone can experience.
 The moment someone I just painted, seeing themselves for the first time in the mirror and their eyes light up ...

 THIS MOMENT IS EXACTLY WHAT I LIVE FOR.